croessner/nauthilus-website/docs/configuration/configuration-file.md

 ### Modifier

 Modifiers are optional.
-Currently the following modifiers are known:
+Currently, the following modifiers are known:

 | Modifier | Meaning                         |
 |:--------:|---------------------------------|